mariogc55/mp3_Android_apk/README.md

 - fix the size on the rotating mechanism (priority)
 - think about a better apk logo image
 - change background image in progress
+- change de songs menu, it looks weird (put the name of the song in the cassette instead, and also under it for better reading

 <img width="500" height="500" alt="cassette_unico" src="https://github.com/user-attachments/assets/3a1045a5-874e-45fc-8c87-c189a1605340" />